An Amazon Best Book of 2014

 Seller: ThriftBooks-Atlanta, AUSTELL, GA, U.S.A.

 Hardcover.
-Condition: Fair.
+Condition: Good.
 No Jacket.
-Former library book; Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less 1.02.
-Seller Inventory # G0547985525I5N10
+Former library book; Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 1.02.
+Seller Inventory # G0547985525I3N10

 Quantity: 1 available